 Zoom on the DuroStar DS5500EH

-In a nutshell, the DuroStar DS5500EH is a portable generator mostly geared towards:
+In summary, the DuroStar DS5500EH is a portable generator especially useful for:

 - RV travellers who wish to upgrade their experience to another level